Wycombe Air Park

 Wycombe Air Park (Booker Airport) has a CAA Ordinary Licence (Number P523) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Airways Aero Associations Limited).

 It has over 90,000 movements per annum, many of which are training circuits over the local area.
 The films Those Magnificent Men in their Flying Machines and Aces High were filmed here.

 British European Aviation (majority owned by the Brown family) renewed its lease with WDC for 50 years with its group company AAA in 2014.

 Since then over £500,000 has been invested in making the airfield a premier GA destination including hosting the Aero Expo and Elite London show.

 Use of the aerodrome

 The lease on the aerodrome is held by Airways Aero Associations, who run Booker Aviation from the airfield.
 They provide air ground control services, aerodrome firefighting and various other services to the air park users as part of provision of a licensed airfield.
-The shareholding of AAA Ltd was sold in early 2014 to Heli Air.
+The shareholding of AAA Ltd was sold in early 2014 to Heli Air.Also the air park is used by bookers gliding club and use the grass at the air park to do gliding there.